 - Greek yogurt for topping (optional)

-- Serve topped with the caramelized onions and chopped parsley or mint.
+Serve topped with the caramelized onions and chopped parsley or mint.
 Add Greek yogurt, if desired (dairy).
 You can substitute melted butter for olive oil, if you like.
-If you do this, please keep in mind that the dish becomes dairy rather than pareve.
+If you do this, please keep in mind that the dish becomes dairy rather than parve.